MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="front"></a>  basic_string_view::front

-Returns a const_reference to the first non-null element.
+Returns a const_reference to the first element.

 ```cpp
 constexpr const_reference front() const;